Studio

 Tricia Roy

-Tricia Roy began at SAS in 1996 after completing her architectural degree at Cornell University.
+Tricia Roy began at SAS in 1996 and currently serves as President of the firm.
+She completed her architectural degree at Cornell University.
 Tricia has been Project Architect on a wide range of projects for the firm.

 Tricia is responsible for projects from the existing conditions and schematic design phases through construction documents and construction administration for institutional, renovation and restoration projects.
 Tricia is also often involved with feasibility studies and code compliance reviews, presentation drawings and three- dimensional modeling.